pydata/xarray/README.md

        models of how Iris functions work.
 Moreover, it means that a lot of logic (e.g., constraint handling) uses non-vectorized operations.
-For example, extracting all times within a range can be surprisingly slow (e.g., 0.3 seconds vs 3 milliseconds in scidata to select along a time dimension with 10000 elements).
+For example, extracting all times within a range can be surprisingly slow (e.g., 0.3 seconds vs 3 milliseconds in xray to select along a time dimension with 10000 elements).
   - [pandas][pandas] is fast and powerful but oriented around working with tabular datasets. pandas has experimental N-dimensional panels, but they don't support aligned math with other objects.
 We believe the `DatasetArray`/ `Cube` model is better suited to working with scientific datasets.
-We use pandas internally in scidata to support fast indexing.
+We use pandas internally in xray to support fast indexing.
-  - [netCDF4-python][nc4] provides scidata's primary interface for working with netCDF and OpenDAP datasets.
+  - [netCDF4-python][nc4] provides xray's primary interface for working with netCDF and OpenDAP datasets.

 [pandas]: http://pandas.pydata.org/